dsqmoore/developer/_posts/apiv2/drops/0030-01-01-create-drop.md

             { "name": "id",           "value": 136 },
             { "name": "name",         "value": "CloudApp" },
             { "name": "private",      "value": true },
-            { "name": "bookmark_url", "value": "http://getcloudapp.com" },
             { "name": "views",        "value": 0 }
           ]
-        }],
-        "templates": [...]
+        }]
       }
     }

 # Upload a File

-Fill the `/rels/create` template with the drop's name and the size in bytes of the file to be uploaded.
-Encode each name and value pair in `data` as `application/x-www-form-urlencoded` or `application/json` and POST it to the template's `href`. **Note:** The value of the `private` field will be the default drop privacy the owner has configured for their account.
+Fill `template` with the drop's name and the size in bytes of the file to be uploaded.
+Send it as an HTTP POST as defined by Collection+JSON[#]. **Note:**
+The value of the `private` field will be the default drop privacy the owner has configured for their account.

     $ curl -i -H 'Authorization: Token token="0gc504cf7e4a51ff8119"' \
            -H "Content-Type: application/json; charset=utf-8" \